ehudreiter/accuracySharedTask/README.md

 * 1 June - evaluate.py updated to work at document level and report additional info about recall/precision at token level
 * 17 May - added section about Tokenization
 * 16 May - added information about accompanying papers to Shared task schedule
+* 17 June - Added information in the Tokenization section to explain how you can check your submission is correctly tokenized using evaluate.py

 ## Shared task schedule
 * 15 December 2020: Shared task officially launched at INLG 2020